Caffeinated Press is ceasing operations as of Dec. 31, 2019.

 Caffeinated Press thinks differently.
 We believe that promising content from promising local writers can be tuned by our editorial team into print-worthy copy.
 We believe that it’s the job of the publisher to handle the administration of ISBN numbers, cover art, formatting, proofing, printing, distribution and marketing.
 We believe that writers should write, readers should read, and that it’s our job to connect the two seamlessly.

 The company has assembled a team of more than a dozen editors to serve on the Editorial Committee.
-These editors have varying experience — some are fiction writers, some have former journalistic experience, some have English degrees — and it’s the editors as a whole who, by majority, determine whether an inbound query is clean enough to work with and presents a compelling story that can at least break even in the local market.
-The assessment process is both blinded and holistic; the editors don’t know who’s submitting, and we do not impose any constraints as to genre, content or length on any submission.
+These editors have varying experience — some are fiction writers, some have former journalistic experience, some have English degrees — and it’s the editors who determine whether a potential project is clean enough to work with and presents a compelling story that can at least break even in the local market.